NhiNguyencmt8/StretchMapping/results/Static_Objects_No_Person_inView.md

 - False Negatives: ???,???

-**Qualitative Observation**: Smaller objects like the ones mentioned above were discarded by the algorithm.
-Objects like TV, wall, Plant and Side Drawer were also not registered as objcts despite being segmented by the segmentation pipeline.
+**Qualitative Observation**: Smaller objects such as the ones mentioned above were discarded by the algorithm.
+Objects such as TV, wall, Plant and Side Drawer were also not registered as objcts despite being segmented by the segmentation pipeline.

 ### Khronos with ORBSLAM2